Tags Properties and Usage Overview

 Query Using Tags

 Comparison Between Tags and Groups

-Tags as well as groups have the same primary functionality of providing partitioning of data based on a certain criteria.
-Groups provide logical partitioning of data in a hierarchical way.
-However tags have a few advantages over groups which make them a more efficient mechanism.
+Tags as well as groups have the same primary functionality of providing partitioning of data based on certain criteria.
+Groups provides logical partitioning of data in a hierarchical way.

 |Provided in the form of an array of tags||Provided in the form of string|